| http://people.csail.mit.edu/jaffer/Schlep |

 schlep, vt 1. to drag or haul (an object); to make a tedious journey (from Yiddish שלעפּן shlepn; cf. German schleppen) (OED, MW)

 In order to aid market penetration or hedge bets about language choice, it can be desirable have the same library or program run on multiple (language) platforms.
-For the Water programming language to run both on servers and in browsers, ClearMethods targeted the Java Virtual Machine, C, and the Common Language Runtime (via C#, also known as ECMA-334 and ISO/IEC 23270).
+For the dynamic object-oriented programming language Water to run both on servers and in browsers, ClearMethods targeted the Java Virtual Machine, C, and the Common Language Runtime (via C#).

 Water is a persistent "databased" language, using WB B-Tree Databases for its persistant store.
 The original Schlep, then solely a Scheme-to-C translator, was developed for WB.
 Working at ClearMethods, Ravi kiran Gorrepati and I adapted Schlep to also do Scheme-to-Java and Scheme-to-C# translations.